TosbackCgusBridge-Bot/CGUs-versions/Ft/Privacy Policy.md

 *   Basic personal details – such as name, title and date of birth;
 *   Personal contact details – such as home address, delivery address, home phone number, mobile phone number, and email address;
 *   Work details – such as job title, department, company name, company address, work email address and office phone number;
-*   Log in details – such as username and password;
+*   Login details – such as username and password;
 *   Payment details – such as your bank account and payment card information.

 Additional information